 4. Face painting for films or theatre – Many local film productions and theatre shows hire face painters for their stage productions.
 If you are really good and can do elaborate face painting you can make quite a good income.
 Call around local theatres and ask if they need any assistance.
 It may be the case that you have to do a trial session but if you’re confident in your skills this should be fine.
 For this type of face painting you can charge around £9 an hour or even more if you’re really good.

 5. Face painting classes – When you are an established face painter or have really good skills you can charge others for teaching them how to face paint.
 You can inform your participants about the best equipment to use, how to get started, teach them intricate designs and more.

 This all depends on how much work you get.
 If you get a few booking here and there it could be a great weekend money maker.
-If you want start a business it will take time and it’s unlikely it will become your full-time profession for many years but it is possible.
+If you want to start a busines it will take time, and it’s unlikely it’ll become your full-time profession for many years but it is possible.
 Promoting your business across the local community will be the best way to get started.
 Make posters, business cards and leaflets and start networking.

 What you charge for your services will be up to you, but make sure it’s reasonablem or you probably won’t make any bookings.
 For small festival designs you should charge around £1 and for summer fairs £2-£3.
 At children’s parties, you can either charge per a child or set a fixed rate per hour.
 If you’re really good you charge as much as £9 or maybe even more!

 On the same note, if you want to take your face painting business a notch higher and be above your competition, you can enroll for classes.
 Here you will learn the latest tricks and awe your clients with your prowess thus attracting even more.
 The easiest way to learn is an online course, and there are affordable ones ranging from £49 to £130.